ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 - A 30% increase in upstream traffic over their pre-pandemic levels, and
 - A steady increase in the overall volume of DDoS traffic, with amounts exceeding the pre-pandemic levels by 40%.
 (He attributed this increase to the significant rise in gaming-related DDoS attacks ({{LabovitzDDoS}}), as gaming usage also increased.)

-Subsequently, the Inernet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{IABcovid}} in November 2020.
+Subsequently, the Internet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{IABcovid}} in November 2020.
 Given a larger number of reports and more time to reflect, the following observations from the draft workshop report are worth considering.

 - Participants describing different types of networks reported different kinds of impacts, but all types of networks saw impacts.
 - Mobile networks saw traffic reductions and residential networks saw significant increases.